 - Follow-up at 6 to 12 weeks is important.
 There is a risk of incontinence of flatus or even solid stool and secondary repair may be required.

-- A recent Cochrane review compared the 2 main methods of repair and demonstrated that early primary overlap repair appears to be associated with lower risks for faecal urgency and anal incontinence symptoms.
+- A Cochrane review found that early primary overlap repair appears to be associated with lower risks for faecal urgency and anal incontinence symptoms compared with immediate primary end-to-end repair.
 However, the author was unwilling to recommend the procedure without further data.

 Prevention of perineal trauma